 (6) The Supervisory Board may adopt amendments to the articles of incorporation that only involve wording.
 This especially applies to § 4 after execution of a capital increase pursuant to § 4 (4).

-- (b) The Chairman of the Supervisory Board shall receive double, the Vice Chairman one-and a half times the remuneration in (1) (a).
+- (b) The Chairman of the Supervisory Board shall receive double, his Vice Chairman hall receive one and a half times the compensation in Section (1) (a).

-(3) The following remuneration is also received for work on Supervisory Board committees
+(3) The following is also received for work on Supervisory Board committees:

-(7) These regulations apply for the first time for the compensation payable for fiscal 2019.
+(8) These provisions apply for the first time for the compensation payable for fiscal year 2022.

 Shareholder meetings shall take place at the registered office of the company or at the registered office of a German securities exchange, which shall determined by the Supervisory Board.